cdmuir/website/content/publication/triplett_amphistomy_2024/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: Image credit: Genevieve Triplett
+  caption: 'Image credit: Genevieve Triplett'
   focal_point: ""
   preview_only: false